Acuitas Therapeutics: Inex Pharmaceuticals

-Pieter Cullis was among several scientists experimenting with liposomes in the early 1980s, fascinated by their properties in many aspects of human biology.
+Pieter Cullis was among several scientists experimenting with liposomes in the early 1980s.
 Cullis discovered he could load cancer drugs into liposomes, inspiring him and several colleagues at the University of British Columbia to form Inex Pharmaceuticals in 1992.
-One of Inex's co-founders was Thomas Madden, who had recently emigrated to Canada from the United Kingdom to complete post-doctoral studies in biochemistry.
+One of Inex's co-founders was Thomas Madden, a biochemist from the United Kingdom.

 Tekmira Pharmaceuticals

 To improve the prospects of successfully advancing gene therapy techniques, Cullis developed and patented a new form of lipid nanoparticle designed to deliver genetic material to recipient cells.
 From 1994 onward, a series of patents were filed describing the technology Cullis and his colleagues created, including the addition of a chemical called polyethylene glycol (PEG) to further increase the LNP's ability to pass into cells.

 Several spinoff companies emerged based on the research and intellectual property, including Protiva Biotherapeutics (which focused on gene therapies based on RNAi).
-In 2001, Inex was developing topotecan with GlaxoSmithKline and by 2004 was in the research stage of preparing their own targeted cancer vaccine program.
+In 2001, Inex was developing topotecan with GlaxoSmithKline, and by 2004 was in the research stage of preparing their own targeted cancer vaccine program.
 However, Cullis left the company after the Food and Drug Administration declined to approve their chemotherapy products.
 Inex then downsized and rebranded to Tekmira Pharmaceuticals.
 This led to $28.5 million in funding from “large biotechnology companies” for further development of anti-cancer drugs and RNA therapeutics for other diseases.